xtruong1909/rl-swarm/README.md

     - **How do I access the login screen if I'm running in a VM?**: port forwarding.
 Add this SSH flag: `-L 3000:localhost:3000` when connecting to your VM.
 E.g. `gcloud compute ssh --zone "us-central1-a" [your-vm] --project [your-project] -- -L 3000:localhost:3000`.
 Note, some VPSs may not work with `rl-swarm`.
 Check the Gensyn [discord](https://discord.gg/AdnyWNzXh5) for up-to-date information on this.

-    - **Disconnection/general issues**: If you are tunneling to a VM and suffer a broken pipe, you will likely encounter OOM or unexpected behaviour the first time you relaunch the script.
+    - **Disconnection/general issues**: If you are tunneling to a VM and suffer a broken pipe, you will likely encounter OOM errors or unexpected behaviour the first time you relaunch the script.
 If you `control + c` and kill the script it should spin down all background processes.
-Restart the script and everything should work normally.
+Restart the script and everything should function normally.

 - **Issues with npm/general installation?**